hyperjumptech/monika/docs/src/pages/tutorial/run-using-monika-whatsapp-notifier-notification.md

 ## Configuring Monika with Webhook

-I can assure you that Monika is not [the girl from Doki Doki Literature Club](<https://doki-doki-literature-club.fandom.com/wiki/Monika_(DDLC)>). **Monika** is an open-source and free synthetic monitoring command-line application.
-The name Monika stands for “**Moni**toring Ber**ka**la”, which means “periodic monitoring” in the Indonesian language.

-With Monika, you can add as many websites as you want to monitor.
-You can monitor several undesirable events such as service outages or slow services.
-In addition, you can configure Monika to send notifications of the incidents on your services through your favorite communication tools like [SMTP mail](https://medium.com/hyperjump-tech/get-notified-by-e-mail-when-your-website-is-down-using-monika-a-guide-to-smtp-notification-channel-91dfcbed2bf8), Telegram, Slack, etc.

-Install Monika via `npm install -g @hyperjumptech/monika` or if you don’t have NPM in your system, you can [download the prebuilt binary from our release page](https://github.com/hyperjumptech/monika/releases).

 Now that we have our Webhook URL, it’s time to create a configuration called `monika.yml`:

 ```